-- 1. The item is presented by Staff or others, followed by questions and discussion by Councilmembers. - 2.
-A Councilmember who wishes to make a motion shall first obtain the floor. - 3.
-A Councilmember who wishes to second a motion shall do so through a request to the Chair. - 4.
+- Reconsideration.
+A councilmember who voted in the majority may move to reconsider an item that City Council has voted on.
+The motion and any action must be made immediately after the vote on the matter, and before the City Council has begun discussing or considering any other business. - (i) Procedures for Motions: The following is the general procedure for making motions: - The item is presented by Staff or others, followed by questions and discussion by Councilmembers. - 2.
+A Councilmember who wishes to make a motion shall first obtain the floor. - A Councilmember who wishes to second a motion shall do so through a request to the Chair. - 4.
 Before a motion can be discussed, it shall be seconded.
 If a motion does not receive a second after a reasonable time, a Councilmember may call for a "point of order," which mandates that the motion receives an immediate second, or it dies. - 5.
 Once the motion has been properly made and seconded, the Chair shall open the matter for further discussion offering the first opportunity to the moving party and, thereafter, to any Councilmember properly recognized by the Chair.
-The Chair may participate in discussion. - (j) Continuance of Discussion or Hearings: Any item being discussed or any public hearing at a City Council meeting may by motion be continued or tabled to any subsequent meeting. - (k) Communications with Applicants or Petitioners: Any Councilmember's communication with an applicant or petitioner outside of a public meeting regarding a matter that will come to City Council for a decision must be disclosed in writing and provided to the City Secretary prior to City Council discussion or deliberation of the action.
-Examples include but are not limited to discussion with a property owner regarding his or her rezoning request, or discussion with a vendor prior to bid award. - (I) Call for Recess: The Chair shall call for a recess of ten (10) minutes at least every two (2) hours , or if requested by any two (2) Councilmembers. - (m) Call for the Vote: A Councilmember may call for the vote, in essence to end discussion and debate, only when the Councilmember has obtained the floor.
-A Councilmember may make a motion calling for the vote, but not before each Councilmember that wishes to speak has had at least one opportunity, and the motion must receive a second.
-The motion is not debatable and a vote on the motion shall take place immediately after a second is received.
-The motion is approved only if two-thirds (2/3) of the Councilmembers in attendance approve.
-If the motion fails, debate shall continue.
-A subsequent motion to call for the vote may be made after additional discussion. - (n) No further discussion following a vote.
-After a vote has been taken on an item, there shall be no further discussion of that item by the Mayor or a Councilmember during the meeting. - (o) Votes not to be taken twice.
-It is the responsibility of each Councilmember to ask for clarification before a vote on any motion properly made and seconded.
-Once a vote has been taken, a second vote will not be held because of Councilmember error unless a Motion for Reconsideration is properly made. - (p) Concluding meetings.
-In order to achieve effective decision making and sound judgment, and in consideration of citizen, guest and staff expectations, meetings shall not extend beyond 11:00 pm except as provided herein.
-The Mayor or presiding officer shall not conclude a meeting when discussion of the item on the table is in progress.
-The Mayor or presiding officer shall allow discussion to continue until complete or a time when ending is appropriate.
-Meetings shall not end if a time sensitive matter that requires action by the City Council has not yet been considered.
+The Chair may participate in discussion. - Continuance of Discussion or Hearings: Any item being discussed or any public hearing at a City Council meeting may by motion be continued or tabled to any subsequent meeting. - (k) Communications with Applicants or Petitioners: Any Councilmember's communication with an applicant or petitioner outside of a public meeting regarding a matter that will come to City Council for a decision must be disclosed in writing and provided to the City Secretary prior to City Council discussion or deliberation of the action.
+Examples include but are not limited to discussion with a property owner regarding his or her rezoning request, or discussion with a vendor prior to bid award. - (I) Call for Recess: The Chair may call for a recess of up to fifteen (15) minutes at regular intervals at appropriate points in the meeting agenda, or if requested by any two (2) Councilmembers.